 Top Takeaways

-- Digital wallets will rule e-commerce payments in the near future (40% by 2024).
+- Digital wallets will rule e-commerce payments in the near future (40% by 2024), highlighting the growing importance of digital wallet mobile app development.

 - To develop a mobile wallet with a sticky user experience, you must carefully consider the type of solution you want to build.
 The main types of e-wallets include open, closed, crypto, and mobile banking extensions.